snaphydroponics/user-guide.snaphydroponics.info/_en/coco-peat.md

 Coco peat also known as coco coir dust, is a natural spongy material extracted from coconut husks.
 It is a by-product of the coconut industry.
-Among its many applications is its use in horticulture where it is used as soil a conditioner or as a soilless growing medium.
+Among its many applications is its use in horticulture where it is used as soil conditioner or as a soilless growing medium.

 {% include figure.html figure="coco-peat-brick" %}

-They are generally available in garden or agri-vet centers where there are sold as dehydrated dust in bags or as compressed dehydrated blocks or bricks.
+They are generally available in garden or agri-vet centers where they are sold as dehydrated dust in bags or as compressed dehydrated blocks or bricks.
 Because they have gone through processing bagged coco peat and coco peat blocks or bricks are generally sterile.